Laura Haddock

-Laura Jane Haddock (born 21 August 1985) is a British actress.
-She is known for portraying Zoë Walker in White Lines, Max Meladze in The Recruit, Lucrezia in Da Vinci's Demons, Meredith Quill in Guardians of the Galaxy and its sequel Guardians of the Galaxy Vol. 2, and Viviane Wembly in Transformers: The Last Knight.
+Laura Haddock (born 1985) is a British actress.
+She is known for portraying Alison in The Inbetweeners Movie, Zoë Walker in White Lines, Max Meladze in The Recruit, Lucrezia in Da Vinci's Demons, Meredith Quill in Guardians of the Galaxy and its sequel Guardians of the Galaxy Vol. 2, and Viviane Wembly in Transformers: The Last Knight.

-Early life
+Early life and education

-Haddock was born in Enfield, London, to a reflexologist mother and a financier father.
-She was raised in Harpenden, Hertfordshire, where she attended St George's School.
+Laura Haddock was born in 1985 in Enfield, London, to a reflexologist mother and a financier father.
+She was raised in Harpenden, Hertfordshire.

+She attended St George's School in Harpenden.
 She left school at the age of 17 and moved to London to study drama.
 She trained at Arts Educational School in Chiswick.

 Career

 Haddock made her television debut in the television pilot Plus One, part of the Comedy Showcase 2008.
 In 2009, Haddock played the lead role of Natasha in the ITV1 comedy drama Monday Monday, and appeared as Samantha in series two and three of How Not to Live Your Life.

 In 2011, she appeared in the Cinemax/Sky TV drama Strike Back: Project Dawn for two episodes, as the kidnapped daughter of an illegal arms dealer.
 She starred as Lucrezia Donati, the mistress of Lorenzo de' Medici and lover of Leonardo da Vinci in the 2013 series Da Vinci's Demons.
 She played Alison, Will McKenzie's love interest, in The Inbetweeners Movie (2011), for which she was nominated for the Empire Award for Best Female Newcomer.

 Haddock's theatre credits include Famous Last, which formed part of the 2009 Sky Arts Theatre Live! project, and Rutherford & Son at Northern Stage.
 In 2014, she portrayed Meredith Quill in Guardians of the Galaxy, a role she reprised in its 2017 sequel Guardians of the Galaxy Vol. 2.
 She appears in the ITV series, The Level, and played Vivian Wembley in the 2017 film Transformers: The Last Knight.

 In 2021, Haddock starred in a Christmas marketing campaign for British furniture and home accessories retailer OKA.
 In 2022, she starred as Maxine Meladze in the Netflix spy-adventure television series The Recruit.